regro/regolith/doc/source/collections/proposals.rst

 ------
 The following lists key names mapped to its type and meaning for each entry.

-:_id: ('string', 'integer', 'float'), short representation, such as this-is-my-name, required
+:_id: ['string', 'integer', 'float'], short representation, such as this-is-my-name, required
-:amount: ('integer', 'float'), value of award, required
+:amount: ['integer', 'float'], value of award, required
-:authors: ['list', 'string'], other investigator names, required
+:authors: ['list', 'string'], other investigator names, optional
+:begin_date: ['string', 'date'], start date of the proposed grant in format YYYY-MM-DD, optional
 :begin_day: integer, start day of the proposed grant, optional
 :begin_month: ['string', 'integer'], start month of the proposed grant, optional
 :begin_year: integer, start year of the proposed grant, optional